eccenca/ecc-gui-elements/README.md

 ### SelectBox

 The SelectBox wraps [react-select](https://github.com/JedWatson/react-select) to use mixed content of strings and numbers as well as the default object type.
+Please refer to all available properties in the linked documentation.

 The SelectBox behaves like a [controlled input](https://facebook.github.io/react/docs/forms.html#controlled-components)